 Where should I sow my herb seeds?

 The main advantage of sowing direct (i.e. directly into the bed that the plants will grow in) is that the seedlings can establish themselves without the shock of being transplanted and having their roots disturbed, normally resulting in a much healthier plant.
-Certain species, such as California poppy, really don’t like to be moved and any head start you might get from sowing early is normally negated by subsequent poor growth.
+Certain species, such as California poppy, really don’t like to be moved and any head start you might get from sowing early in trays or pots is normally negated by subsequent poor growth.

 The other advantage of course is that pricking out and potting up seedlings can be a time-consuming process.
 Where possible it makes much more sense to sow the seed in your herb bed and let nature take care of itself.